 Remember, an interview is about you getting a feel for the company just as much as it is about them getting to know you.
 A few thoughtful questions show that you’re engaged, listening, and care about the position.
 While questions will likely come to you naturally, you should also prepare several questions to fall back on.
 A few examples include:

-- What is the most difficult part about this position?
+- What is the most difficult part of this position?

 - What do I have to do to be successful here?